warthog-network/Warthog/doc/API.md

 Note that this is not the standard compact recoverable signature representation because in Warthog, the recoverable id is the last byte of the 65 byte signature and has no offset of 27.

-#### Details on fees
-Fees are not subtracted from the amount sent in the transaction.
-The sender spends both, `amountE8` and `feeE8`, `toAddr` receives `amountE8` and the miner of the block including this transaction gets `feeE8` as transaction fee.

-For efficiency and compactness transaction fees are internally encoded as 2-byte floating-point numbers (16 bits), where the first 6 bits encode the exponent and the remaining 10 bits encode a 11 bit mantissa starting with an implicit 1.
-Of course not every 64 bit value can be encoded in 16 bits and only fee 64 bit values which are representable exactly in the 16 bits encoding are accepted.
-You can use the `/tools/encode16bit/from_e8/:feeE8` or `/tools/encode16bit/from_string/:feestring` endpoints to round an arbitrary 64-bit fee value to an accepted 64 bit value.

 ### `POST /transaction/add`